Advanced-Boy-Shreyash/GDSC-Solution-Challenge/README.md

-# SIH1- Future Pioneers
+# SIH

-PS - 1515
+# Smart and Effective realtime Management of Street Parking
-Smart and Effective realtime Management of Street Parking
+## PS - 1515

 Description:
 In India, the number of vehicles is constantly on the rise, while the availability of parking